Frequently Asked Questions

 Schools have a duty under disability legislation (SENDA 2001, Disability Discrimination Act 2005, Equality Act 2010) to ensure that pupils with disabilities are not treated unfavourably and are offered reasonable support.
 Specific learning difficulties such as dyslexia are recognised difficulties under disability legislation.

 There is an SEN Code of Practice which schools should follow.
 See Code of Practice

 You should also ask the school secretary for a copy of the school’s SEN policy.

 Lack of training and resources often limit what support a child may receive.
-Few schools have a trained dyslexia specialist on the staff, although the government is funding training for more specialist teachers following the Rose report in June 2009.
+Few schools have a trained dyslexia specialist on the staff, although the government is funding training for more specialist teachers following the Rose Review in June 2009.